MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing-powerapps.md

 For best results, provide one clear photo or high-quality scan per document.

-Get a clearer understanding of the requirements in the **Invoice Processing Supported Languages and Files** section.
+Learn more about requirements in the [Supported languages and files](prebuilt-invoice-processing.md#supported-languages-and-files) section in [Invoice processing prebuilt AI model](prebuilt-invoice-processing.md).

 ## Available fields